Freddie Mac Moderate Rehab Loans

 Seniors housing, student housing, manufactured housing communities, mezzanine financing, and preferred equity with hard pay are not eligible

-Rehab Timeline: All rehabilitation work must be complete within 36 months.
+Rehab Timeline: All rehabilitation work must be completed within 36 months.

 Draws will be executed monthly or quarterly

-First draw requires certificate from servicer provided to Freddie Mac to confirm that request is consistent with the loan agreement
+The first draw requires a certificate from the servicer provided to Freddie Mac to confirm that the request is consistent with the loan agreement.

 Future draws also require certification/independent confirmation by Freddie Mac